A Patient’s Liposuction Story

 “I spent the first week with a little soreness.
 I was slightly uncomfortable, but mostly annoyed with the full body girdle.
 The opening at the bottom that I first found so funny suddenly was more frustrating than funny.
 Trying to find clothes that fit over the girdle was a little difficult, as it’s hard to hide a knee-length girdle under pants.
 (And I had the weirdest panty lines all the time!)”

-What about the second and third weeks?
+Q: What about the 2nd and 3rd weeks?

 Currently, I’m in my third week post-op and it feels like my procedure was performed months before.
 I am so excited to watch my body continue to change, and I am already feeling more confident thanks to Dr. Litrel and his amazing surgical team.”